 You have to be empathetic and remember people are also managing their kids, their pets, and other home responsibilities they didn’t juggle before.

 Jay Gadi, engineering manager at SoapBox, says, “Give people the benefit of the doubt.
 A whole lot of responsibilities go up when you’re working from home.”

 By embracing async communication, you give your team the flexibility to not be glued to their screen from 9 to 5.

 The variety of written communication channels and collaboration tools, such as email, Slack, and Google Docs, makes async communication easier and more versatile.
 If you adopt new tools to facilitate asynchronous work, a DAP can help your team adjust smoothly and get back to productive work.

-When you first start managing a remote team, it’s easy to focus solely on work and making sure your employees are productive.
-But newly remote workers are adjusting to a sudden lack of social interaction as well as a new work environment, and it’s up to you, as their manager, to help them through this transition.
+When you first start managing remote teams, it’s easy to focus solely on work and making sure your employees are productive.
+But newly remote workers are adjusting to a sudden lack of social interaction as well as a new remote work environment, and it’s up to you, as their manager, to help them through this transition.
 That means purposefully carving out time to talk about feelings and personal lives and facilitating social interaction between employees.

 “Fun, mental health, and physical wellness are just as important to a successful team as productivity,” says Rachel of Honey.

-Remote team communication is just as much about finding outlets for social conversation as it is for communicating about work and collaborating on projects.
+Remote team communication is just as much about finding outlets for social conversation as it is for communicating about remote work and collaborating on projects.